jsakaluk/dySEM/README.md

 typically require only three arguments to be specified:

-1.  the `dvn` object (e.g., from `scrapeVarCross`) to be used to script the model 1.arbitrary name(s) for the latent variable(s) you are modeling
+1.  the `dvn` object (e.g., from `scrapeVarCross`) to be used to script the model
+2.  arbitrary name(s) for the latent variable(s) you are modeling
-2.  the kind of parameter equality constraints that you wish to be imposed (if any)
+3.  the kind of parameter equality constraints that you wish to be imposed (if any)

 ``` r